 Aromatherapy: A Complete Guide to the Healing Art: Helichrysum is believed to stimulate production of new skin cells and is useful in skin care products for acne, dermatitis, scar tissue, bruising, burns, boils, insect bits, and couperose, mature, and sun-damaged skin.
 Plus, the scent helps relieve depression, lethargy, nervous, exhaustion, and stress.

-The Heart of Aromatherapy: Use helichrysum for daily skin care and rejuvenating damaged skin; soothing skin irritation, inflammation, and burns; reducing the appearance of scars; helping heal bruises, minor cuts, scrapes, and bug bites/stings; and healing emotional wounds.
+The Heart of Aromatherapy: Uses for helichrysum essential oil include daily skin care and rejuvenating damaged skin; soothing skin irritation, inflammation, and burns; reducing the appearance of scars; helping heal bruises, minor cuts, scrapes, and bug bites/stings; and healing emotional wounds.

-The Encyclopedia of Essential Oils (updated edition): In addition to the skin care benefits already mentioned, helichrysum may be useful for muscle aches, pains, and strains; colds and flu; and nervous system conditions such as depression, lethargy, nervous exhaustion, neuralgia, and stress-related problems.
+The Encyclopedia of Essential Oils (updated edition): In addition to the helichrysum essential oil skin benefits already mentioned, helichrysum may be useful for muscle aches, pains, and strains; colds and flu; and nervous system conditions such as depression, lethargy, nervous exhaustion, neuralgia, and stress-related problems.

-Aromatherapy Bible: Helichrysum oil is useful in blends for lymphatic drainage massage and in cold compresses for bruising.
+Aromatherapy Bible: Use helichrysum oil in blends for lymphatic drainage massage and in cold compresses for bruising.
 The oil can also help relieve inflamed skin, eczema, psoriasis, rashes, and inflamed joints.
 "Overall, helichrysum is cleansing, calming and healing...
 Psychologically, [this essential oil] warms and opens up repressed emotions and is good for insight meditation."

 Aromatherapy For Healing the Spirit: In Traditional Chinese Medicine helichrysum regulates the flow of Qi-energy, helps move stagnant blood, encourages the flow of bile, reduces spasms, and clears heat.
 Conditions the oil may help relieve include headaches and migraines, muscle aches and pains, neuralgia, and irritable bowel.
 Also, everlasting oil helps clear severe emotional blockages.
 This essential oil's energy is cool and dry and its main element is Wood.